-The Cambiar SMID Value strategy is an equal weighted portfolio with a starting universe of companies in the $2-$10 billion market cap range.
-The portfolio leverages Cambiar's tenured domestic investment team, who on average have over 20+ years of industry experience.
+The Cambiar SMID Value strategy is an equal weighted portfolio with a starting universe of companies typically in the $2-$10 billion market cap range.
+The portfolio leverages Cambiar's tenured domestic investment team, who on average have over 21+ years of industry experience.

 Andrew P. Baumbusch